Skip to content

 My Cambridge Application

 In order to make a valid application to the University of Cambridge, you must also complete My Cambridge Application by the deadline set.
-Once your UCAS application has been received by the University a message will be sent to the email address specified in that application.
-In this email you will be given your personalised link to My Cambridge Application.
-In the majority of cases the deadline to complete it will be 6.00 pm UK time on 23 October 2023.
-We will not be able to process your application until we have received your submission.
+Once you submit your UCAS application, you will receive an email from the University within 48 hours with instructions and a link to your My Cambridge Application.
+For most applicants, the deadline to complete it will be 6.00 pm UK time on 22 October 2024.
+We will not be able to process your application until we have received your completed form.
 It is not necessary for you to advise us once you have submitted My Cambridge Application – we will receive it automatically.
 Please note that we do not acknowledge receipt of My Cambridge Application.
 If you are unable to complete My Cambridge Application online (i.e. because you do not have a valid email address or as a result of a disability), please contact the Cambridge Admissions Office as soon as possible (01223 333308/email: applicationhelp@ug.admin.cam.ac.uk).
 We will be contacting you by email at various stages throughout the application process so it is essential that our emails are not rejected by your email provider.
 For set-up instructions, please see https://www.undergraduate.study.cam.ac.uk/apply/how/cambridge-application.

 What must I do now?